SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 using OrdinaryDiffEq
 # or using DifferentialEquations
 ```
-We can then construct our ODE problem with a trivial ODE derivative component
+We can then construct our ODE problem with a trivial ODE derivative component.
+Note, to work with the ODE solver time stepper we must change our initial
+condition to be floating point valued
 ```@example tut1
 function f!(du, u, p, t)
     du .= 0
     nothing
 end
+u₀ = [0.0, 0.0]
 oprob = ODEProblem(f!, u₀, tspan, p)
-jprob = JumpProblem(oprob, Direct(), crj, deathcrj)
+jprob = JumpProblem(oprob, Direct(), vrj, deathvrj)
 ```
 We simulate our jump process, using the `Tsit5` ODE solver as the time stepper in
 place of `SSAStepper`